digi-lab-io/git-crypt-guide/README.md

 > **⚠️ Important: One-Time Setup**
 > Creating a GPG key is a **one-time configuration** that establishes your cryptographic identity.
 Once created, you'll use this same key pair for all your encryption, signing, and authentication needs.
 Choose your settings carefully as changing them later requires generating a new key and redistributing your public key to all contacts and services.

-### 🚀 Quick Key Generation (Interactive)
+### 🚀 Interactive Key Generation (Recommended)

-The easiest way to create a GPG key is using the interactive mode:
+The easiest and most secure way to create a GPG key:

 ```bash
 gpg --full-generate-key